Call for papers

 Is your proposed presentation your job market paper?

-Breadth of appeal and conduciveness to discussion: Does the paper pose a question that will be of interest to a broad cross-section of international political economy scholars, and that will prompt an engaging and productive conversation among participants?
+Breadth of appeal: Does the paper pose a question that will be of interest to a broad cross-section of international political economy and international economics scholars?

-Originality and creativity: Does the paper pose a novel question, or does it make us think about a problem in a new light?
+Originality and creativity: Does the paper propose a new explanation, employ new method, or explore new empirical evidence?
+Does the paper make us think about a problem in a new light?

 - +0.5 for individuals presenting versions of their job market papers